luketurnerdev/hive-express/README.md

 5. Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature?

 I think that Coder Academy prepared students appropriately for this project.
-Due to the breadth of knowledge that we learn in this course, it is difficult to accurately reproduce all the skills we have learned with a high degree of accuracy, but the things that were forgotten or we were a bit rusty on were complimented by the resoureces (evernote, lectures and teachers) available.
+Due to the breadth of knowledge that we learn in this course, it is difficult to accurately reproduce all the skills we have learned with a high degree of accuracy, but the things that were forgotten or we were a bit rusty on were complimented by the resources (evernote, lectures and teachers) available.

 For example, there were things regarding making local instances of axios that I had forgotten as we only covered them once and didn't put them into practice.
 After getting a refresher on this concept, the project flowed a lot more smoothly - a lot of time was saved and a lot of errors were avoided.